ethersphere/bee-docs/docs/develop/access-the-swarm/erasure-coding.md

 * `swarm-redundancy-strategy`:  This header allows you to set the retrieval strategy for fetching chunks.
 The accepted values range from 0 to 3.
 Each number corresponds to a different chunk retrieval strategy.
 The numbers stand for the NONE, DATA, PROX and RACE strategies respectively which are described in greater detail in [the API reference](/api/#tag/BZZ) (also see [the erasure code paper](https://papers.ethswarm.org/p/erasure/) for even more in-depth descriptions).
 With each increasing level, there will be a potentially greater bandwidth cost.

-    The default strategy is NONE, see explanation of strategies below for details.

     :::info
     Strategies explained: